 Simple, a little spicy with over the top texture and flavor!
 Like my Harissa Stewed Black Eyed Peas and Greens, this healthy vegetarian black eyed peas recipe is a one pot meal!
 This recipe is also vegan and gluten free.

 A Hearty Pantry Staple and Not Just for New Years

-A pantry staple and not just for New Years, black eyed peas are an economical, nutritions and delicious ingredient for year round enjoyment.
+A pantry staple, not just for New Years, black eyed peas are an economical, nutritions and delicious ingredient for year round enjoyment.
 Full of flavor and with a lovely texture, this ingredient is always in my pantry.

 The greens in this recipe are collard greens!
 Collard greens pair perfectly with black eyed peas.
 I’ve listed several recipes just before the recipe card that also share this mouthwatering combination!
 Collard greens are tender, flavorful and full of good for you nutrients.
 If collard greens are new territory, I encourage you to give em’ a try!
 You may just be surprised!